This page contains affiliate links. Learn more.

 The doctor I managed to meet on my short visit was Dr. Homer Lim who works at Akesis Holistic Health center.
 There he offers IV laser biochelation therapy and bioresonance scannings with SCIO and Chinese “QMRA” systems.

 Dr.Lim used to work also at The Farm at San Benito between 2010-2015 where he was responsible establishing some of the anti-aging therapies the center is famous for.
-It’s a posh holistic detox resort two hours drive from Manila on the way to Batangas pier that serves as dock for going to Puerto Galera.
+It’s a posh holistic detox resort two hours drive from Manila on the way to Batangas port that serves as dock for going to Puerto Galera.
 So it can be easily combined to any trip plan.
-I haven’t visited there yet, but they offer plenty of holistic and integrative modalities and it’s one of the few places in Philippines that provides ozone therapies.
+But as the reviews show Batangas port is a place of great hazzle, so be careful and hold on to your bags.
+I haven’t visited The Farm yet, but they offer plenty of holistic and integrative modalities and it’s one of the few places in Philippines that provides ozone therapies.
 Although the pricing is at western level for ozone treatments like autohemotherapy.
 The Farm at San Benito is also the only place in Philippines that offers intravenous ozone injection so it has a price tag of 5000 PHP(ca.107 USD) per session, but you might be able to negotiate a package with discounts.
 Rectal insufflation comes at around 40 $.

 Therefore it may not be the place for most budget oriented travellers.
 But for many US or other citizens of more prosperous Asian countries that are restricted or limited of those modalities in their own country, it is surely a great place to get a kick start in healing in short term basis.
 And not to mention that Philippines is much closer to US than India for instance, so it makes it more convenient and time saving.
 Also the possible savings in travel costs may be used for treatments.
 For Europeans India has an edge in cheap flights and distance.